t-shama/keda-dashboard/OVERVIEW.md

 `formatLogs` parses through every line in the log and displays all except those emitting logs for historical data about a scaled object's replica count or metrics.
 An important thing to note that if you choose to change the way the Scaled Object's replica count and metrics are emitted in the longs, the regexes **must** be changed here too.

+`getLogs` is a method I didn't quite yet get to finish.
+The API call I currently use to get the scale controller's logs requires me to know the name of the pod running KEDA.
+I created an API request that can find this pod using its label (can be found in `apis.ts`) but this restructuring meant I have to make two API calls for logs instead of one (one to find the pod, and another to get the logs from the pod).
+There is another version of this for the `ScaledObjectDetailsDashboard`.

 ### ScaleControllerDetailPanel

 `ScaleControllerDetailPanel` primarily displays your KEDA deployment's information in a panel.
 The most notable thing to note about the panel is the `listChips` method, which formats a list into `Chip` components.
 I created a constant component called `ScaleControllerDetail` which took in a detailName and detailValue, but it became difficult to determine whether or not `detailValue` was a list or just one value, so I ended up creating another prop called `detailValueList` to only take list items in so that `ScaleControllerDetail` knew whether or not to display `Chips` or just a `Typography` element based on which prop was given.
 I did not do anything to validate this (between `detailValue` and `detailValueList`) so this might cause some bugs or issues.